vmstio/vmstio/docs.vmst.io/content/brands.md

 ## Development Accounts

-If you are the developer of an Mastodon/ActivityPub client or other project and would like to use a vmst.io to test with, please contact [@vmstan@vmst.io](https://vmst.io/@vmstan) before doing so.
+If you are the developer of an Mastodon/ActivityPub client or other project and would like to use an account on vmst.io to test with, please contact [@vmstan@vmst.io](https://vmst.io/@vmstan) before doing so.
 While we are generally supportive of such things we like to know ahead of time should it cause disruptions in service to other members.